World Moot on International Law and Animal Rights, Inc.

 The secondary objective is to highlight issues of animal rights and their interrelationship with other global concerns such as human rights and environmental protection.
 This can also help current and future judges get exposed to developing animal rights arguments so they are better prepared to adjudicate when the matters reach their courtrooms.

-Third, the WMILAR aims to ensure the unified, rather than fragmented, development of International Animal Rights Law as an emerging field, by bringing together lawyers and law students from across the world to engage in meaningful discussions on animal rights.
+Third, the WMILAR aims to ensure the unified, rather than fragmented, development of International Animal Rights Law as an emerging field, by bringing together lawyers and law students from across the world to learn from each others' perspectives and strategies, and engage in meaningful discussions on animal rights.

 Finally, the WMILAR aims at capacity-building in regions with underdeveloped or developing mooting cultures and/or Animal Law.
 We do the former by offering training to law students and coaches, and by encouraging easy access to moot court participation at accessible bases in geo-political regions across the world.
 And we do the latter by introducing Animal Law everywhere, including places where it is a new discipline, so law students can engage in the debate in the formative stages of their career.